 These manually reset switches are located on the front of the burner box.
+These limits are factory set and require no adjustment.

 Pressure Switch

 The pressure switch is located in the heating compartment on the cold end header box.
 This switch checks for proper combustion air inducer operation before allowing ignition trial.
 The switch is factory set and must not be adjusted.